 Project managers can often switch to Product Owner Roles if they have been involved in establishing a new product or significant change to a product.

 Project managers can move into more senior roles within the PMO (Project Management Office), for example:

 Programme Manager: This is where you are responsible for a number of projects to deliver a specific strategy for the business.
 Each project within the programme typically has its own Project Manager.

 Enterprise Architect: This is a very high-level role, working with the most senior stakeholders in the business.
-You would be responsible for digesting the corporate strategy and laying out the high-level enterprise architecture to deliver the corporate strategy and defining the projects to then build out the architectural design.
+You would be responsible for digesting the corporate strategy, laying out the high-level enterprise architecture to deliver the corporate strategy, and defining the projects to build the architectural design.